Communication between the server and the clients are all HTTP-based and is not encrypted by itself.

 keytool -v -importkeystore -srckeystore jetty.pkcs12 -srcstoretype PKCS12 -destkeystore keystore.jks

 Note: The keytool command comes bundled with the Java JDK.
-Make sure to use the one from Java 1.6 or 1.7.
+Make sure to use the one from Java 1.6 or 1.7 and that it is configured to use TLS1.2 (see the Java documentation Diagnosing TLS, SSL, and HTTPS).
+Older versions of the TLS protocol are known to have security vulnerabilities associated with them; their use it not recommended.

 If you want to use a different alias or password in the src and dest keystores, make sure to specify additional arguments: